Learn More About Biochar

 Biochar can be used in numerous agribusiness applications to significantly reduce GHG emissions from this sector.

 ‘Dirty’ biochar can also be made from waste products such as tires, municipal solid waste, and construction and demolition debris, thus keeping this material out of landfills.

-‘Dirty’ biochar can be used as an aggregate for concrete and asphalt production, which reduces cement consumption and results in a technically superior product that sequesters material volumes of carbon.
+‘Dirty’ biochar can be used for concrete and asphalt production, which reduces cement consumption and results in a product that sequesters material volumes of carbon.

 TEDx Biochar Presentation

 The Role of Soil Health in Agricultural Productivity and Carbon Drawdown